 I. POLICY AND GENERAL STATEMENT

 Faculty development leaves will be authorized for the primary purpose of increasing the value of the recipient’s sustained contribution to The University of Texas Health Science Center at Houston (“university”) by providing the individual an opportunity for professional growth.
-All faculty members who hold the rank of instructor or above and who have served full-time academic duty at the university for at least two consecutive academic years are eligible to apply for a faculty development leave of absence for study, research, writing, field observations or other suitable purposes.
-No more than six percent of faculty members may be on faculty development leave at any one time.
+All faculty members who hold the rank of instructor or above and who have served full-time academic duty at the university for at least two consecutive academic years are eligible to apply for a faculty development leave of absence for study, research, writing, field observations or other suitable purposes Preference will be given to faculty with longer periods of service.
+No more than six percent of the total number of faculty members in the university may be on faculty development leave at any one time.

-Faculty members on development leave may accept scholarships, fellowships or grants for the purpose of research or study for which no services are required (for Fulbright lectureships when teaching is combined with research) while on leave.
+Faculty members on development leave may accept scholarships, fellowships or grants while on leave for the purpose of research or study for which no services are required or if the fellowship, grant or scholarship involves teaching combined with significant research.
 Faculty members on development leave may not accept employment from any other person, corporation or government unless The University of Texas Board of Regents determines that it would be in the public interest to do so and expressly approves the employment.

 The following general guidelines govern awarding faculty development leave.
 Specific guidelines appear in Guidelines for the Faculty Development Leave Program.

 Qualified faculty members may apply for development leave by submitting a statement of the nature of their research or other proposed activities during the leave to the Faculty Leave Committee within their school.
-The Faculty Leave Committee will review faculty proposals and forward annually a set of nominations for leave assignments to the dean of the school or equivalent.
-The participation of the faculty in the nomination process within each school permits the unique mission of that school to be considered in the assessment of the proposals and reflects a commitment to equal opportunity for faculty who apply.
+The Faculty Leave Committee will review faculty proposals and forward annually a set of recommendations for development leave to the dean of the school or equivalent.
+The participation of the faculty in the review process within each school permits the unique mission of that school to be considered in the assessment of the proposals and reflects a commitment to equal opportunity for faculty who apply.

-The dean, in consultation with appropriate leaders within the school, will review nominations of the school committee and forward both the nominations and recommendations to the Executive Vice President for Academic and Research Affairs (“EVPARA”).
+The dean, in consultation with appropriate leaders within the school, will review recommendations by the school committee and will forward the applications and his or her recommendations to the Executive Vice President for Academic and Research Affairs (“EVPARA”).

 While a faculty member is on leave, no time will be counted toward fulfillment of a probationary period for tenure.

-Recipients of faculty development leaves must, upon return from faculty development leave, file copies of a report of activities with their department chair or equivalent, with the dean of their unit, and with the EVPARA.
+Recipients of faculty development leaves must, upon return from the leave, file copies of a report of activities with their department chair or equivalent, with the dean of their school, and with the EVPARA.